developmentAC/infomaid/README.md

 The software runs locally, without the need to send information for processing to another machine online.
 This application requires [Ollama](https://www.ollama.com/), for service.
 Parts of this project code for working with PDFs were borrowed from Pixegami's RAG tutorial at [Reference](https://github.com/pixegami/rag-tutorial-v2).
 Much thanks!

+## Security Notice

+⚠️ **ChromaDB Dependency Alert**: This project currently uses ChromaDB 1.5.9, which has a known critical vulnerability ([CVE-2026-45829](https://github.com/advisories/GHSA-f4j7-r4q5-qw2c)).

+**Risk Assessment**: The risk to this project is **LOW** because:
+- Infomaid uses ChromaDB in **embedded/local mode only** (no server exposure)
+- The vulnerability affects ChromaDB's server API endpoints, which this project does not utilize
+- The application is designed for local development use

+**Recommendation**: No immediate action required, but monitor for updates.
+See [SECURITY.md](SECURITY.md) for details and run `./check_chromadb_security.sh` to check for updates.

 ## Enhanced RAG Features

 _Infomaid_ now includes advanced Retrieval Augmented Generation (RAG) capabilities with multiple retrieval methods and improved document processing: